Ruprecht Polenz: Political positions

 In 2008, Polenz and four other legislators issued a committee report which concluded that Germany's under-representation in international organizations at the time was because the country lacked a personnel policy and coherent strategy for promoting itself internationally.

 Contrary to his own party, Polenz has been one of Germany's most outspoken proponents of an accession of Turkey to the European Union.

 In 2011, Polenz was among the first to speak out publicly against the decision of Quadriga, a German nonprofit group, to honor Prime Minister Vladimir Putin of Russia; the group later canceled its annual prize ceremony following further public criticism of Putin's stance on democracy and human rights in Russia.

 Ahead of the Christian Democrats’ leadership election in 2018, Polenz publicly endorsed Annegret Kramp-Karrenbauer to succeed Angela Merkel as the party's chair.

 In a well-received, open letter, Polenz turned to Rezo after his video "The destruction of the CDU".
-The politician largely agreed with the Youtuber's positions on climate protection and the CDU's dealings with young voters, particularly with regard to the Friday for future demonstrators.
+The politician largely agreed with the YouTuber's positions on climate protection and the CDU's dealings with young voters, particularly with regard to the Friday for future demonstrators.

 He has repeatedly described the AfD as right-wing, right-wing extremist and fascist.

+Following poor poll results for the CDU in the fall of 2025 Polenz and some 30 CDU politicians opposed the course taken by Chancellor Friedrich Merz, which they saw as an attempt to weaken the isolation of the AFD and demanded a different strategy instead, asking to ban the AFD by a motion to come from either the Federal government, the Bundestag, or the Bundesrat.